 Running Edera (no Kubernetes required)

 This guide explains how to run Edera without using Kubernetes.
-You’ll learn how to start the Edera daemon, launch zones, deploy container workloads, and clean up resources using the protect
+You’ll learn how to start the Edera daemon, launch zones, deploy container workloads, and clean up resources using the protect CLI.

 Prerequisites